-The Fund's actuary has adjusted GAD's estimate to better reflect the Falkirk Council Pension Fund's local assumptions, particularly salary increases and withdrawal rates.
-The estimate as it applies to Clackmannanshire Council and is included in the balance sheet is £1.7m that total liabilities (i.e. the increase in active members' liabilities expressed in terms of the employer's total membership) could be 0.4% higher as at 31 March 2019.
-In 2020 the actuaries have undertaken a review, which suggest the liability may not be as high however this adjustment is not material and therefore not reflected in the accounts.
+The Fund's actuary has adjusted GAD's estimate to better reflect the Falkirk Council Pension Fund's local assumptions, particularly salary increases and withdrawal rates with a high level estimate of the impact on the pension fund liability having been built into the pension disclosures.
 These numbers are high level estimates based on scheme level calculations and depend on several key assumptions.
 The impact on employers' funding arrangements will likely be dampened by the funding arrangements they have in place.
-As the judgement has been upheld, it is anticipated that there will be unavoidable upward pressure on contributions in future years.